panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 ## 4. Key takeaway

-Replacing all string occurrences should be an easy thing to do.
-However, JavaScript hasn't had a method for doing this for a long time.

-One approach is to split the string into chunks by the search string, the join back the string placing replace string between chunks: `string.split(search).join(replaceWith)`.
+One approach to replace all occurrences is to split the string into chunks by the search string, the join back the string placing the replace string between chunks: `string.split(search).join(replaceWith)`.
 This approach works, but it's hacky.

-Another approach would be to use `String.prototype.replace()` with a regular expresson with global search enabled: `string.replace(/SEARCH/g, replaceWith)`.
+Another approach is to use `String.prototype.replace()` with a regular expresson having the global flag enabled: `string.replace(/SEARCH/g, replaceWith)`.

 Unfortunately, you cannot easily generate regular expressions from a string at runtime, because the special characters of regular expressions have to be escaped.
-And dealing with a regular expression for a simple replace of strings is overwhelming.
+And dealing with a regular expression for a simple replacement of strings is overwhelming.

-Finally, the `String.prototype.replaceAll()` the method can easily replace all string occurrences directly: `string.replaceAll(search, replaceWith)`.
-It's a proposal at stage 3, but hopefully, it will land in a new JavaScript standard pretty soon.
+Finally, the new string method `String.prototype.replaceAll()` can easily replace all string occurrences: `string.replaceAll(search, replaceWith)`.
+The method is a proposal at stage 3, but hopefully, it will land in a new JavaScript standard pretty soon.

 My recommendation is to use `replaceAll()` to replace strings.
 You'll need a [polyfill](https://github.com/zloirock/core-js#stringreplaceall) to use the method.